pabtomas/dotfiles/navy/SPEC.md

     ...
     ```
-    - Here an exemple of a Datasource object into the `Register.as` field:
+    - Here an exemple of a Datasource object into the `Register.as` attribute:
     ```yaml
     endpoint: /containers/json
     method: GET